 Rome is another must-see stop for your Italy itinerary!
 While it may not be my favorite city, it is definitely a great city with some amazing history.
 There are interesting sights around every corner, almost literally.

 Our four-hour bus ride from Florence was filled with scenic views.
-The train will probably take only about an hour and half.
+The train will probably take only about an hour and a half.

-Once in Rome we enjoyed a tour of the Colosseum and Roman Forum.
+Once in Rome, we enjoyed a tour of the Colosseum and Roman Forum.
 You will find MANY guides right outside the Colosseum – I was probably asked if I needed a tour at least 20 times.
 No, I’m not exaggerating.

 A guide is nice, but I honestly don’t know that we really learned anything new with the guide that we hadn’t already learned in history class or read in a guide book.
-If you have a particular interest in the Colosseum or want to get into some of the restricted area, then definitely hire a guide.
+If you have a particular interest in the Colosseum or want to get into some of the restricted areas, then definitely hire a guide.
 Otherwise, just read up and enjoy.

-After this tour, we took a quick walk through the city to the Pantheon – a must visit for the architecture inside and outside.
+After this tour, we took a quick walk through the city to the Pantheon – a must-visit for the architecture inside and outside.
 Again, just about every street has an interesting statue or just a fun square where you can sit, relax and people watch.
 This is one of the greatest things about Rome!